loopstick/ArduinoTutorial/README.md

 *******************************************************************************
 ### Potentiometer
-A poteniometer is a like a button in that it allows for tactile control of electron flow, but it allows from analog control rather than jsut the digitial on/off.
+A poteniometer is a like a button in that it allows for tactile control of electron flow, but it allows from analog control rather than just the digitial on/off.
 With a potentiometer we can adust to any value between minimum and maximum voltage.

 ![Potentiometers_all.png](/images/Potentiometers_all.png)